 - a.
 In the Village Towns, Towns and Carriages front walks, steps and porches must remain the same as originally delivered.
 Repairs must be made to return them to original design and condition. - b.
-In the Estate, Classics, Fairviews and Meadows changes are allowed as follows (NOTE: The ARB will be reviewing for a cohesive aesthetic in which all various components complement each other):
+In the Estate, Classics, Fairviews and Meadows changes are allowed as follows (NOTE: The ARB will be reviewing for a cohesive aesthetic in which all various components complement each other): - i.
+Materials - Materials used for reconstruction or repair must be stone, stone overlay, pavers, slate and cement.

-i.
-Materials

-- 1. Materials used for reconstruction or repair must be stone, stone overlay, pavers, slate and cement.
 Paint, painted on coatings, epoxy, sprayed on coatings, troweled on coatings, etc. are NOT allowed (see paint exception under Porches, item #3 below).
 Cement walks may be patched with appropriate cement bonding material or patch.
 Colors must be browns, tans or grays and must compliment the home and blend with the natural surroundings of the neighborhood.
 The ARB/Executive Board has the right to refuse colors which do not accomplish this. - 2.
-Foundations must be properly laid to meet all building code restrictions.
+Foundations must be properly laid to meet all building code restrictions. - ii.

-ii.
 Walks and Steps

 - 1. Steps may be widened as long as they are in proportion to the entrance. - Front walks must remain in a similar position as originally delivered for the unit in question.
-For most homes in Applecross, these walks turn out to the driveway; therefore, they would not be allowed to be constructed out to a sidewalk or road. - Some allowance for curvature and symmetry will be allowed as the front walk is constructed, as long as it is maintained in the general position of the existing walk. - 4.
-Since front shrub beds are not allowed to be enlarged in any neighborhoods except Classic and Estates (with ARB approval), any slight movement of the front bed to accomplish the design must not enlarge the bed itself.
+For most homes in Applecross, these walks turn out to the driveway; therefore, they would not be allowed to be constructed out to a sidewalk or road. - 3.
+Some allowance for curvature and symmetry will be allowed as the front walk is constructed, as long as it is maintained in the general position of the existing walk. - 4.
+Since front shrub beds are not allowed to be enlarged in any neighborhoods except Classic and Estates (with ARB approval), any slight movement of the front bed to accomplish the design must not enlarge the bed itself. - iii.
+Porches - 1.
+Since there are rules currently preventing changes to the front elevation of homes, no changes to size, shape, columns, etc. are allowed to any front porches. - The ARB/Executive Board will consider changes for water damage and safety concerns, i.e. permanent porch roof, if an application is submitted.

-iii.
-Porches

-- 1. Since there are rules currently preventing changes to the front elevation of homes, no changes to size, shape, columns, etc. are allowed to any front porches. - The ARB/Executive Board will consider changes for water damage and safety concerns, i.e. permanent porch roof, if an application is submitted.
 The ARB/Executive Board will complete a thorough review of each submission before final decision is made. - 3.
 Cement reconstruction, or many of the natural and man-made materials designed to provide and "overlay" to the current porch, such as but not limited to, slate, India rock/stone, and other man-made stone and paver "overlay" products are allowed.
 These may in fact match the steps and walk to further compliment the project.
 For porches only: patching of cracks and certain troweled on products which mimic cement in texture and colors are allowed as well as masonry paint.
 Colors must be browns, tans or grays and must compliment the home and blend with the natural surroundings of the neighborhood.
 The ARB/Executive Board has the right to refuse colors which do not accomplish this.
-If painted, the paint must NOT be applied below the front cement lip of the porch.
+If painted, the paint must NOT be applied below the front cement lip of the porch. - iv.
+Railings - 1.
+Railings for front steps may be wrought iron, aluminum or PVC covered. - 2.
+Colors may be black or white. - 3.
+Railings must be anchored safely and the design must again compliment the front entrance.